Create a new project

 While anyone should be able to follow these instructions and send a push notification, this is a technical process and should be completed by a developer with access to the proper mobile development tools and credentials for developer programs.

 When creating a new messaging project, you will set your Industry.
-You can edit your industry in Settings » Edit Project after you set up your project.
+You can edit your industry in Settings » Project Details after you set up your project.

 - Projects that provide a B2B or B2E utility, meant to be used by B2B customers or employees of businesses.
 Includes app interfaces or versions of B2B SaaS platforms.